- How long does it take to do the Research & Analysis Project?

 Basically you should consider two things – What interests you?
 What information is available ?
 As an experienced mentor I know that if you are interested in your choice of topic and company you will be motivated – and motivated students are more likely to pass!
 Mentorship is a 2-way process and the more enthusiastic and keen you are the more inspired your mentor is as a good mentor will always want their mentees to do well and perform to the best of their ability.
 Choice of topic is something I will be discussing with prospective mentees during an introductory session and all those who have the session will receive some hints and guidance to help them choose their topic.

 No. Although the Information Pack states that a mentor should not be an expert we believe they should be accomplished and confident in the fields that they do mentor.
-For this reason we do not take on students who want to submit on some of the less popular topics e.g. Topic 4 (environmental costs) or Topic 5 (Islamic financial instruments); Though I do not personally mentor for Topic 2 ( introduction of a new technology) or Topic 9 ( planning and implementation of an information system ), I am pleased to say that Lorraine does.
+For this reason we do not take on students who want to submit on Topic 10 (Analyse and evaluate the use of non-financial metric in the management of the performance of an organisation).

 - What is plagiarism?